-Omar Abel-Rahman, Egyptian oncologist at Cairo’s Ain Shams University, found a 10-fold variation in mortality rates between the 30 countries studied.
+Omar Abel-Rahman, an Egyptian oncologist at Cairo’s Ain Shams University, found a 10-fold variation in mortality rates between the 30 countries studied.

 Among all of the countries studied, the UK had the highest number of mesothelioma-related deaths per capita – 6.25 per 100,000 people.
 The country’s high rate of asbestos cancer is believed to be related to the widespread use of asbestos when rebuilding after World War II.